rwellingtonr/messaging-rabbitmq/README.md

 ## Feature

-- CREATE: create an user an send an email.
-Missing the implementation with RabbitMQ
+- CREATE: create an user an send an email and send a RabbitMQ event.
 - GET by id: retrieve the user from https://reqres.in
 - GET avatar: retrieve the user from https://reqres.in and save the image content as base64 in the system
 - REMOVE avatar: remove the avatar from an exiting user